 The first step is to identify the size and type of animal that is wreaking havoc on your property.
-You do this by taking a look at the damage that is occuring, for example:
+You do this by taking a look at the damage that is occurring - for example:

-If the top of plants are being eaten it is most likely a deer-sized animal that can reach these areas.
+If the tops of plants are being eaten, it is most likely a deer-sized animal, which can reach these areas.
 Deer damage can be found as high as 6 feet up the plant.

 Rodents are known to dig tunnels and gnaw on barks and roots.

 Groundhogs are famous for chewing anything and everything to sharpen their teeth.
-Burrow holes and dirt mounds are a major clue to the presence of a groundhog.
+Burrow holes and dirt mounds are major clues to the presence of a groundhog.

-Trash cans tipped over points to an aggressive mid-sized animal such as a raccoon.
+Trashcans tipped over point to an aggressive mid-sized animal such as a raccoon.